gdeckler/MicrosoftHatesGregsQuickMeasures/README.md

-# Microsoft Hates Gregs Quick Measures
+# Microsoft Hates Greg's Quick Measures
 An external tool for creating quick measures or columns in Power BI Desktop or tabular model.
 Read more about it here <a href="https://www.linkedin.com/pulse/microsoft-hates-gregs-quick-measures-greg-deckler-microsoft-mvp-/">Microsoft Hates Greg's Quick Measures</a>
 <img src="MSHGQM_Gamma.png" />
 ## Installation